- Dew point

 - Maybe it means someone opened a window and it was really damp/dry outside compared to your room.

-- Maybe you got a leaking pipe.
+- Maybe you got a leaking pipe that is adding water to your room.

 - Maybe someone turned on/off a de/humidifier.